johnston9/MS3-Shot-Caller/README.md

 ### Returning User Goals

-4. #### As a Returning User, I want to download the latest shotlist and script.
+4. #### As a Returning User, I want to download the latest shot list and script.

     1. On clicking download script the script is downloaded to the user's device.

-    1. On clicking download shotlist the shotlist is downloaded to the user's device.
+    1. On clicking download shot list the shot list is downloaded to the user's device.

-<p align="center"><strong>Result for downloaded shotlist</strong></p>
+<p align="center"><strong>Result for downloaded shot list</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/shot1.png" width="90%">
 </h2>